PrometheusVault/ember/README.md

 Need an attachable HUD?
 Run `./ember/ember_dev_run.sh` to keep a tmux session named `ember` alive and drop into the REPL on every login.
-Use `/help` for a short command list, `/man <command>` to read the full Markdown manpage in the terminal, and `/agents` to inspect which agents are registered/enabled.
+Use `/help` for a short command list, `/man <command>` to read the full Markdown manpage in the terminal, `/agents` to inspect registered agents, and `/model` to see or switch the active llama.cpp model on the fly.

 ## Key capabilities